openethereum/openethereum.github.io/Tutorial-Part-IX.md

 To decide whether we have yet deployed a contract, we look at the `counter` item in state.
 If it coerces to `true` then we know we can go ahead and display the `Counter` component as before.
 Otherwise, we'll need to deploy the contract and instead display the usual combination of button (with the `onClick` handler) and a progress badge (picking up on `this.state.tx`).

-One last thing, is to include the contract's byte code.
+One final thing is to include the contract's byte code.
 You'll need to either get your own byte code from the compiler (as we did when we deployed the contract in the first place), or alternatively, just use this:

 ```js
 const CounterCode = '\